Scripting

 - operator(layout, operator, text='', icon='NONE', emboss=True, icon_value=0, **kwargs)

-, but allows filling operator properties.- Parameters:
+Similar to UILayout.operator(), but allows filling operator properties.

 Example: